galarb/gyroturn/README.md

 HMI:
-LCD support, showing the error and the current Gyro location as well as the Setpoint Serial Print with the motors speed and direction, currently suppressed.
+LCD support, showing the error, Setpoint and current readings of various functions.
+Bluetooth commands via similar interface as Clicli.

 PID control:
 In the Current Version full P, I and D are implemented (Kp = 2, Ki=2, Kd=20).